multunus/Open-Playbook/README.md

 ### <a name="transparency"></a> Transparency

-* **Basic Financial Awareness:** You deserve to be aware of the companyís financial situation.
-Further, to help you appreciate the companyís numbers better, we will also  invest in training you on basic business finance.
+* **Basic Financial Awareness:** You deserve to be aware of the company‚Äôs financial situation.
+Further, to help you appreciate the company‚Äôs numbers better, we will also  invest in training you on basic business finance.

 ### <a name="demo-auto"></a> Democracy and Autonomy